khoanguyen96/sqlite-to-mysql/README.md

 sqlite-to-mysql
 ===============

-Script to convert and add sqlite3 database into a mysql/mariadb database
+Script to convert and add SQLite3 database into a MySQL/MariaDB database

 ## Description

-This script is used to convert a sqlite3 .db file into a running mysql/mariadb 5.x+ instance.
-It was adapted from the code posted at http://www.redmine.org/boards/2/topics/12793?r=24999 .
-I've mostly simply altered it to make the effort of use minimal.
+This script is used to convert a SQLite3 .db file into a multiple SQL files based on their tablenames.
+It was forked from [sqlite-to-mysql](https://github.com/vwbusguy/sqlite-to-mysql).
+I've mostly rewrote the original using Python classes and added another class that handled multiple writing SQL files, as importing one huge SQL file can (if not mostly) fail.

-The script works as a layer between sqlite and mysql to format the sqlite dump, create a new user and database in mysql, and restore all the tables and data in one shell line.

 ## Dependencies

-Sqlite 3 `sqlite3`
+- Sqlite 3 `sqlite3`

-Python 2.7 `python`
+- Python 2.7 `python`

 ## Usage